g-savitha/portfolio/content/posts/24-dark-theme-css.md

 In conclusion, `prefers-color-scheme` media query sets the theme automatically based on the user's device settings, while the `.dark-theme` class allows for manual toggling between light and dark modes.

----

-If you found this helpful, please give a shoutout to [@gsavitha_](https://twitter.com/gsavitha_) and share this article to help others.